MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-defender-for-cloud-apps.md

 - **Microsoft Defender for Cloud Apps:** Provides Defender for Cloud Apps capabilities for all supported applications (including the Power BI service).
 - **Office 365 Cloud App Security:** Provides Defender for Cloud Apps capabilities for Office 365 apps that are part of the Office 365 E5 suite (including the Power BI service).

-Also, if users need to use real-time access policies or session policies in Defender for Cloud Apps, they will need an [Azure AD Premium P1 license](/azure/active-directory/fundamentals/active-directory-whatis#what-are-the-azure-ad-licenses).
+Also, if users need to use real-time access policies or session policies in Defender for Cloud Apps, they will need an [Microsoft Entra ID P1 license](/azure/active-directory/fundamentals/active-directory-whatis#what-are-the-azure-ad-licenses).

 >[!TIP]
 > If you need clarifications about licensing requirements, talk to your Microsoft account team.